Elopement weddings Photographer Lynchburg Virginia

 It was a perfect day, everything Donna & Randy expected and hoped for it to be.
 It was a perfect setting that captured the hearts of those involved.
 Virginia Elopement Wedding Photographer

 As the day progressed we stopped to explore the history of Virginia’s Native Americans in the Monacan Indian Village.
 The spectacular Drama of Creation, under the Bridge after sunset.
-During the night pageant, the mountain sides form a vast stage.
-Scenes move and change with a presentation of the Drama of creation, which are accompanied by classical music and moving lighting effects.
+During the night pageant, the mountainsides form a vast stage.
+Scenes move and change with a presentation of the Drama of creation, which is accompanied by classical music and moving lighting effects.

 Here is their story from my perspective, Enjoy!